hervegirod/voskjavafork/README.md

 Note that the C source code is unchanged.
 This fork only change the Java wrapper (which is the reason why I did not fork the whole project on github).
 The Java code fork is beginning from the 0.3.29 version of the Java code and the 0.3.27 version for the dlls.

-For more information about the voks project, go to: https://alphacephei.com/vosk/
+For more information about the vosk project, go to: https://alphacephei.com/vosk/

 # Changes
 The changes from the original project are: